 Executive Asst./Office Manager

-Director of Development & Partnerships
+Vice President of Development & Partnerships

 Whitney joined the Council in 2011.
 She graduated from the University of Texas at Austin with a degree in Public Relations.
 She has always had an interest in politics and fundraising, working with several non-profits including the Central Texas Food Bank, Make-A-Wish Foundation, and Children’s Miracle Network.